Skip to content

 Install Func

-It is recommended to enable TrueWatch integration - Extensions - DataFlux Func (Automata): All prerequisites will be automatically installed, please continue with the script installation.
+It is recommended to activate the TrueWatch Integration - Extensions - DataFlux Func (Automata): All prerequisites are automatically installed, please proceed with the script installation.

-Click [Deploy Startup Script], and the system will automatically create a Startup script set, and automatically configure the corresponding startup script.
-In the startup script, ensure that 'regions' match the actual regions where the instances are located.
+3. Click on 【Deploy Startup Script】, the system will automatically create a Startup script set and configure the corresponding startup scripts.

-After enabling, you can see the corresponding automatic trigger configuration in "Manage / Automatic Trigger Configuration".
-Click [Execute] to immediately execute it once without waiting for the scheduled time.
-After a short wait, you can view the execution task records and corresponding logs.
+4. After enabling, you can see the corresponding automatic trigger configuration in 「Management / Automatic Trigger Configuration」.
+Click on 【Execute】 to immediately execute it once without waiting for the scheduled time.
+After a while, you can view the execution task records and corresponding logs.

 Verification

-1. In "Manage / Automatic Trigger Configuration", confirm whether the corresponding task has the corresponding automatic trigger configuration, and you can check the corresponding task records and logs for any abnormalities.
+1. In 「Management / Automatic Trigger Configuration」, confirm whether the corresponding task has the corresponding automatic trigger configuration, and you can also check the corresponding task records and logs for any anomalies.

-2. On the TrueWatch platform, in "Infrastructure / Custom", check if there is asset information.
+2. In TrueWatch, 「Infrastructure / Custom」, check if there is asset information.

-3. On the TrueWatch platform, in "Metrics", check if there are corresponding monitoring data.
+3. In TrueWatch, 「Metrics」, check if there is corresponding monitoring data.

 Metrics